janvorwerk/next-auth-login-form/README.md

 To give it a try, simply visit https://next-auth-login-form.vercel.app/

-To run locally (with, npm, yarn or...), you have to create an `.env.local` file at the root of the project with NextAuth configuration:
+To run locally, you have to create an `.env.local` file at the root of the project with NextAuth configuration:

     # next-auth
     NEXTAUTH_SECRET="<put your secret here>"